Quantum Chameleons: Chameleon forces from the path integral

 \section{Chameleon forces from the path integral}

-We start with the general chameleon Lagrangian \be {\cal L}[\phi,J]= \frac{1}{2}(\partial_\mu \phi)^2 - V(\phi) -A(\phi)J \,, \ee where $V(\phi)$ is the interaction potential, $J$ is a source and $A(\phi)J$ describes how the chameleon couples to the source~\footnote{Our conventions follow the ones of \cite{Peskin:257493}}.
-In this letter $J$ is always considered as a matter density \textit{i.e.} $J(x)=\rho(x)$ and is assumed to be static.
-Both $V$ and $A$ can contain higher dimensional operators suppressed by a scale $M$, in which case the Lagrangian describes a low-energy effective field theory (EFT).
-In the following we define the effective potential $V_J=V+AJ$.
-In general $J$, $\phi$, $A(\phi)$ depend on space, this will often be left implicit.
+{Our focus in this work is on scalar-tensor theories with a conformal coupling between the scalar field and matter \cite{Damour:1992we}}.
+In the Einstein frame this translates into the general chameleon Lagrangian { \be {\cal L}[\phi,J]= \frac{1}{2}(\partial_\mu \phi)^2 - V(\phi) -A(\phi)J \,, \ee where gravity is described by its Einstein-Hilbert Lagrangian, $V(\phi)$ is the interaction potential of the scalar field, and $J$ is a source} {representing the density of pressure-less matter in the setting}.
+The term $A(\phi)J$ describes how the chameleon couples to the source~\footnote{Our conventions follow the ones of \cite{Peskin:257493}}.
+In this works the source $J$ is considered as a matter density, {i.e.} $J(x)=\rho(x)$, {which} is assumed to be static and vanishes at infinity.
+In general $J$, $\phi$, $A(\phi)$ depend on space.
+Both $V$ and $A$ can contain higher dimensional operators, in which case the Lagrangian describes a low-energy effective field theory (EFT) {valid for distances greater than some UV cutoff scale}.
+In the following we define the effective potential \be V_J=V+AJ \, . \ee The source is assumed to depend on an external parameter $L$, to be understood typically as measuring the distance between two objects, $L=|L^i|$.
+Our goal is to study how the quantum system reacts when changing $L$.

-The source term is assumed to depend on an external parameter $L$, to be understood, for instance, as a measure of the distance between two objects.
-Our aim is to understand how the quantum system reacts when changing $L$.
-To this end we consider the generating functional of connected chameleon correlators \be W[J]=i\log Z[J] \,, \quad Z[J]={\cal D}\phi e^{i \int d^4 x {\cal L}[\phi,J]} \,. \ee When the source is static the vacuum energy is given by $ E[J]=\frac{W[J]}{T}\, $ where $T=\int dt$.
-We will work with $T=1$ conventionally and refer to the generating functional directly as the vacuum energy.